 Wine rated (2021 guide) 93/100

-On the nose, the wine is fragrant with pretty flowers, redcurrants, and a hint of sandalwood.
-It continues with a full body and very fine, caressing tannins that are polished and magnificent.
+On the nose, the wine offers aromas of lovely flowers, redcurrants, and a hint of sandalwood.
+It develops into a full-bodied wine with very fine, velvety tannins that are polished and magnificent.
 Truly creamy, concentrated, and precise.
 Second wine.
-Drink after 2024.
+Best enjoyed after 2024.

 Yves Beck